 Here is what happened since I order it until today. my remarks. pros and cons and some suggestions for improvements.

 - Remarkable is sold only on remarkable.com. you can’t buy it from amazon or eBay from them.

 - I ordered Remarkable 2 tablet, the basic pen (not the premium). and with no folio

 - My order aimed at getting the basic experience before I pay extra for an improved pen or a folio.

 - The order comes with 100 days of remarkable connect for free.

-- The confirmation mentioned that I’ll get an email for DHL tracking code
+- The confirmation mentioned that I’ll get an email for the DHL tracking code

-- After couple of days I didn’t get the tracking code. so I contacted their support
+- After a couple of days I didn’t get the tracking code. so I contacted their support

 - They were very responsive. and turns out DHL didn’t send me the email and they didn’t deliver it to my home either.

 - The package was in the nearest DHL office.